-I have used this crepe recipe for so many dishes.
+I have used this gluten-free crepe recipe for so many dishes.
 It’s easy and always a winner!
 I have used the crepes for several mini tart recipes so finally now a traditional crepe dish.

 Crepes are wonderful – they can be savory or sweet or somewhere in between.
 They can be for breakfast, lunch, dinner or brunch.
 They can be kid-friendly or adult sophisticated.
 The possibilities are endless!
 I’ve provided a few different ideas here but use your imagination.